-An Underground Storage Tank (UST) or Aboveground Storage Tank (AST) permit is required for closure of tank(s) system either by removal or abandonment in place.
+An Underground Storage Tank (UST) or Aboveground Storage Tank (AST) requires a permit (UGS) for closure of tank(s) system either by removal or abandonment in place.

 |Location of tank(s)|

 |Method of inerting or purging UST’s or AST’s|

 |Site assessment in accordance with UST Regulations (9VAC25-580)|

 |Closure in place – material to be used to fill UST’s|

 |Zoning Approval – stamp or letter (record of tank size, location, and date of abandonment, where applicable)|